.png)

 - 2 collaborators

-- Access to the standard marketing suite (more below)
+- Access to the Light marketing suite

 - No e-commerce or payment processing